dezordi/Virseqimprover/README.md

 ```bash
 conda install virseqimprover --channel haoqiusong
 ```
-This will help you install all the dependent tools (e.g. SPAdes, Bowtie2, etc.) and solve all of the potential dependency problems you could have.
+This will help you install the dependent tools (e.g. SPAdes, Bowtie2, etc.) and solve potential dependency problems you might have.

 # Run VirSeqImprover